-Monday, May 18, 2020
+Monday, May 17, 2021

-First Day of Class
+• First Day of Class.

-Tuesday, May 19, 2020
+Tuesday, May 18, 2021

-- Read the entire "Welcome: Start Here" section of the class web page. - Read and mark "How to Really Read This Book" (Course Materials) - Start reading and marking The Strange Case of Dr. Jekyll and Mr. Hyde (A digital copy of the first book edition is in the course materials if your physical copy is unavailable).
+- No Class: Dr. Halbert will be running a Primary Election Polling Station for the day.
+Use this time to read ahead in the novel. - Read the entire "Welcome: Start Here" section of the class web page. - Read and mark "How to Really Read This Book" (Course Materials) - Start reading and marking The Strange Case of Dr. Jekyll and Mr. Hyde (A digital copy of the first book edition is in the course materials if your physical copy is unavailable).
 My suggestion is to read until you reach the chapter titled "The Incident at the Window."
 You do not need to read the introduction if your edition has one). - Complete Personal Introduction. - Submit completed contract to the "Contract" Dropbox. - Submit completed contact information spreadsheet to "Contact Info" Dropbox.

-Wednesday, May 20, 2020
+Wednesday, May 19, 2021

 - Finish reading and marking The Strange Case of Dr. Jekyll and Mr. Hyde.
 Note this includes "Chapter 10: Henry Jekyll's Full Statement of the Case."
-You do not need to read any commentaries that may be in your edition. - Post a reading reaction to the novel.
-See Assignments section for instructions.
-Since this reaction covers two nights' worth of readings, it counts 10 points instead of the normal five. - Read "Paper #1: The Strange Case of Dr. Jekyll and Mr. Hyde" topic in the Assignments section.

-- Post a potential paper topic and any questions about the paper topic in the "Paper #1: Questions about Topic" forum. - Last day to add the course without faculty signature.
+You do not need to read any commentaries that may be in your edition. - Read "Paper #1: The Strange Case of Dr. Jekyll and Mr. Hyde" topic in the Assignments section. - Post a potential paper topic and any questions about the paper topic in the "Paper #1: Questions about Topic" forum. - Last day to add a course without faculty signature.

-Thursday, May 21, 2020
+Thursday, May 20, 2021